Jordan396/tcp-cJSON/README.md

 Starter template for transferring JSON data over TCP.

 ## Getting Started
 *Transmission Control Protocol* (TCP) is one of the main protocols in the transport layer of the internet protocol (IP).
 Unlike UDP, TCP does not preserve message boundaries.
+In other words, the receiver cannot know when one message ends and another begins.
 One solution is to use a **common message format** such as:

 ![Proposed TCP message format](img/proposed-tcp-message-format.png)